mieky/litti/README.md

 ### Running

-Tested and should work with an up-to-date Google Chrome, both on OS X and Windows.
+Tested and should work with an up-to-date Google Chrome or Mozilla Firefox, both on OS X and Windows.

 More specifically, litti uses the following HTML5 features: